Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 <img src="assets/css/images/classSchedule.jpg">

 ## Deployment
-* The website was deloyed to GitHub pages.
+* The website was deployed to GitHub pages.

 ## Performance testing
 I've used (https://developers.google.com/speed/pagespeed/insights/) to test the speed of the website on mobile and destop.